 Take a chill month.
 A chill month is one in which your family spends no extra money at all.
 Buy enough groceries to last a month.
 Do not go anywhere and do not have guests over (it costs money to feed them).
 Just chill with your family; you would be amazed at how much money you will save.

 - Save select dollar bills.
 Look on the face of a dollar bill; to the left of George Washington’s picture is a seal with an alphabet letter in it.
 Choose a letter of the alphabet.
 Every time you get a dollar bill with that letter on it, save it.
 Do this for a year and you could pay for a week vacation.

 - Save all change in your pocket or just save nickels, dimes or quarters.
 Count it each month and put it in a savings account or save it until a specified occasion such as a birthday.
 One mother of the groom saved enough dimes in six months to pay for her dress for the wedding.

 - Limit your trips to the grocery.
 It is a rare person who can go into the grocery and buy just one item.
 Grocery shop once a week with a list.
 Allow yourself three purchases you forgot to include on your list; beyond those three, do without for the week.

 Audit your utility bills.
 Start with your gas and/or electric supplier and move on to every other service you have.

 - Sell something you no longer use.
 More and more of us are willing to purchase “used.”
 There are several different options: eBay, garage sales and local second-hand stores for selling unused household items.

 - Say goodbye to Starbucks and eating out – or at least a portion.
 One of us saved over $400 a year by just ordering water instead of coffee or a soft drink.

-And if all that does not work; one of our financial coaches can help you create a long term savings plan.
-Remember, a well thought out financial plan is a gift you can give yourself!
+And if all that does not work; one of our financial coaches can help you create a long-term savings plan.
+Remember, a well-thought-out financial plan is a gift you give yourself!